The travelling Barge, of the Mandarin Van-tazhin, who attended the Embassy.

 The similarity between the Buddhist faith and the Roman Catholic churches may be traced even more minutely than this.
 “Buddhists everywhere have their monasteries and nunneries, their baptism, celibacy and tonsure, their rosaries, chaplets, relics, and charms, their fast-days and processions, their confessions, mass, requiems, and litanies, and, especially in Tibet, even their cardinals, and their pope.”

-An old bridge in Chao-Chow-Fu, in Guangdong Province, Southern China.
+Old bridge in Chao-Chow-Fu, Guangdong, China.

 Chinese Pagoda, Kwangtung Province, on the right bank of the Han river.